Interstate 696: Since completion

+In 2025, MDOT began a two-year project to completely rebuild the middle section of I-696.
+It involved a complete two-year closure of the eastbound lanes starting from exit 8 to the I-696/I-75 interchange.
 As part of the project, 60 bridges will be repaired, including the rebuilding of the Church Street Plaza bridge that contains Victoria Park.
-During that rebuilding, a walkway detour will be in place.
+During that rebuild, a walkway detour will be in place.
 The project will also include pavement upgrades and updates to 1,100 drainage structures, according to MDOT.
+In 2027, MDOT plans to finish the project by reconstructing I-696 from the I-75 interchange to Dequindre Road.